Asia's low fertility trap opens opportunities in IVF market

 BABY STEPS

-Virtus's Australian competitor, privately held Genea, has opened a joint-venture clinic in Bangkok which specializes in screening for genetic diseases particular to Asia.
+Virtus's Australian competitor, privately held Genea, has opened a joint-venture clinic in Bangkok which specialises in screening for genetic diseases particular to Asia.

 "This is how Australian know-how works well in the Asian market," said Genea Medical Director Mark Bowman.
 "You can't just walk in and take over."